Greek Heroic Age: Generation of the Seven against Thebes

 Oedipus places a curse upon his sons Eteocles and Polynices.
 The underlying theme in the story of the "Seven Against Thebes" is the fulfilment of that curse.
-Although the brothers had agreed to share the rule of Thebes, when it is time for Eteocles to step aside he refuses, and Polynices brings an army against his beloved city to enforce his claim.
-In Aeschylus' play the concept of the individual vs. community becomes a central theme.
+Although the brothers had agreed to share the rule of Thebes, when it was time for Eteocles to step aside, he refused, and Polynices brought an army against his beloved city to enforce his claim.
+In Aeschylus' play, the concept of the individual vs. community becomes a central theme.
 In the Phoenissae (The Phoenician Women), patriotism is a significant theme.